 Appleseed depends on the financial support of people like you to continue our work fighting for justice and opportunity for all.
 With your support, we can promote solutions to complex, systemic issues wherever we can do the most good – at the courthouse, at the statehouse or in the community – and build a Nebraska where all people have a fair shot at the American Dream.

-Donate Now Nebraska Appleseed is a 501c(3) non-profit organization.
+Nebraska Appleseed is a 501c(3) non-profit organization.
 Contributions are tax-deductible.

 or send a contribution by mail to:

 Lincoln, NE 68508

 For more information about Nebraska Appleseed and other ways to give contact Nicholas Swiercek, Development Director (402) 438-8853 x110 or email@example.com